Yuji Itadori: Concept

 Yuji's appearance wearing a hoodie was, in Akutami's eyes, meant to symbolize his hesitancy and indecisiveness.
-According to Akutami, the end of Yuji's character arc has already been planned in advance with it set to finish within the next two years, though Sukuna's finale is up in air.
+According to Akutami in 2021, the end of Yuji's character arc has already been planned in advance with it set to finish within the next two years, though Sukuna's finale is up in air.
 He also debunked popular fan theories that Yuji's mother was Yuki Tsukumo.

 Yuji has been described as "being naïve, thoughtful, and adorable, all while being possessed by an ancient evil."
 The viscerally of his character mixed with his lighthearted traits are contrasted throughout his arc.
 As Akutami never intended for his series to be serialized, Jujutsu Kaisen 0 main protagonist Yuta Okkotsu was originally intended to be the main protagonist of the franchise.
 Similarities between the two characters include their introduction into the world of jujutsu, tragedy, naivety and having become faced with death.
 Despite their similarities, the two have been differentiated with notability given to how "they carry themselves very differently...Itadori is outgoing, where Yuta is more reserved."
 In regards to his age, while Yuji is a teenager, early in the series he mentions he has been playing pachinko.
 Akutami was concerned about this scene as it would fit the young demography of the manga, shonen manga, but ultimately left this mention uncensored.
+In the finale of the anime's second season, Yuji was given a new scene not present in the manga where he performs an ippon-jime, a Japanese sign of moving the hands in symbolism of the series continuing.